\"Writing.Com

 “Because, I’m a freak.
 At least you could hide me from everyone before.”

 She scoffed.
 “Do you know how much effort it took to keep myself from thrusting my hand into that pouch and hoisting you to my lips whenever I saw another couple freely expressing their feelings for one another as we strolled around?
-How excruciating it was to have you so close to me yet have to act like you were not there?
+How excruciating it was to have you so close to me all that time yet have to act like you were never there?
 How much I wished I could have held you proudly in the open to show everyone the man I love, and who loves me?
-Unfortunately, I knew I never could, because there are too many people who would have looked at us and seen not two kindred souls, but a young woman carrying a priceless piece of property, and they would have tried to steal you for their own gain, not caring or even realizing that you are capable of feeling and loving as much as anyone else.
+Unfortunately, I knew I never could, because there are too many people who would have looked at us and seen not two kindred souls, but an unaccompanied young woman carrying a priceless piece of property, and they would have tried to steal you for their own gain, not caring or even realizing that you are capable of feeling and loving as much as anyone else.
 They would have never bothered to look past the letters of your genetic code and read the unique story those letters represent.
 I am proud to be a character in your story, Ryan.
 I know that it has not been unfolding as we hoped, but I think we can still find a way to write a happy ending.”

 I looked up at her, my mouth agape.
 “Okay…I think that answer will suffice for now.”